-3.10.20.5 Axes/Lines/Text Printer
+3.10.1.8 Preferences - Axes/Lines/Text Printer

-[Preferences - Axis/Lines/Text Printer] allows the configuration of the curves for printout directly from UNIFIT.
-The menu handling is nearly the same as in chapter 3.10.19.5 with exception of the button Monitor Setting >>> Printer Setting.
+That dialogue allows the configuration of the axes, lines, text and background for printout directly from UNIFIT.
+The menu handling is nearly the same as in chapter 3.10.1.3 with exception of the button Monitor Setting >>> Printer Setting.
 This button transfers the monitor setting to the printer setting.